 Conduct analysis of the problem.

-Report to the PSC, MB and/or GIT with recommendations or options for resolving issues.
+Report to the PSC and/or GIT with recommendations or options for resolving issues.

 Disband after reporting results.

 Leadership and Membership: Leadership of the Action Team will be determined by the group that created the Action Team.
 The leadership of the Action Team will determine the membership in consultation with the group that created the Action Team and will be guided by the skill sets required to address the issue the Action Team is to address.
 Members will be drawn from volunteers as well as from targeted invitations at the discretion of the leader.